chris-hildebrandt/fs-journal/notes/Terminology.md

 # Terminology
-CDN - content delivery network
+CDN - content delivery network also called a content distribution network, is a group of geographically distributed and interconnected servers.
+They provide cached internet content from a network location closest to a user to speed up its delivery.

 CSS - cascading style sheets